swartza12/180/README.md

-# This is the repor for ITSCM 180.
+# This is the repo for ITSCM 180.